Josh Kerr and Jakob Ingebrigtsen ignite epic rivalry ahead of ‘race for the ages’

-Defending Olympic champion Ingebrigtsen fired a shot at ‘the Brit who never competes’ as Kerr took to the track for the 1500m heats in Paris
+Defending Olympic champion Ingebrigtsen fired a shot at ‘the Brit who never competes’ ahead of the ‘race for the ages’ on Tuesday night

 Support truly